ahawkins/hawkins.io/wip/untitled.md

       end
     end

-The tests reveal the class’ purpose.
-The tests are also easy to write.
+The tests illustrate sanitization.
+The test ensures the form provides the correct objects.
+Forms must provide the correct data types.
-Start to fill them in.
+Writing tests is easy.
+Instantiate a form, assign the value, then assert on the result.

     require ‘time’